luzyrawr/programming-fundamentals/CSS3.md

 - **Margin** - Clears an area outside the border.
 The margin is transparent

 The box model allows us to add a border around elements, and to define space between elements.

+## CSS Links
+Links can be styled with any CSS property.
+In addition, links can be styled differently depending on what state they are in.

+The four links states are:

+- `a:link` - a normal, unvisited link
+- `a:visited` - a link the user has visited
+- `a:hover` - a link when the user mouses over it
+- `a:active` - a link the moment it is clicked

+MUST be defined in that order.

 ## Quick tips
 ### Center element within its container
 You can set the `margin` property to `auto` to horizontally center the element within its container.
 The element will then take up the specified width, and the remaining space will be split equally between the left and right margins. **Example:**